Overview ⏱ Wayback Asset Profile Playbook

 • It's a positioning read, not a trade recommendation.

 • If your own reading from steps 1–3 disagrees, your own reading wins.
-The AI is here to assist, not to outsource.
+COTflow Insight is here to assist, not to outsource.

 The Dollar Index is showing an Intensity Divergence signal, as Asset Managers are reducing their long exposure despite the ongoing trend.
 A COT Index of 78% confirms the market is stretched — this is a momentum fade, not yet a reversal.
 Watch for a second consecutive week of reduction before acting.

 ⚠️ If your own reading from steps 1–3 disagrees, your own reading wins.
-The AI is here to assist, not to outsource.
+COTflow Insight is here to assist, not to outsource.

-AI analysis is generated by Groq on demand — requires a free API key in Settings.
+COTflow Insight is generated on demand — requires a free API key in Settings.

 Last step — a glance at the 12-week chart on the detail page.
 Two net curves (primary + secondary actor) plotted against the zero line, with Open Interest shown as a sub-chart below.